gxf1212/notes/research/Protein-ligand-simulation.md

 > 1. https://www.ks.uiuc.edu/Research/namd/mailing_list/namd-l.2003-2004/0295.html
 >
 >    You will need to have a non binary coord file with as well as a binary one.
-Don't know why, thats just the way it is...
+Don't know why, that's just the way it is...
 >
 > 2. how to monitor your simulation?
 >